Pony.ai Targets 3,000 Robotaxis in Over 20 Cities in 2026; Expects Dual Engines to Drive Full-fledged Growth

 "2025 marked an amazing year for Pony.ai.
 We realized scaling-up in top-line, Robotaxi fleet size, operational footprint and user base, while validating our business model by achieving unit economics ("UE") breakeven in multiple tier-one cities in China." said Dr. James Peng, Founder and CEO of Pony.ai, "as we look to 2026, we believe the foundation we have established in China will enable us to replicate this model in overseas markets and build dual growth engines to support our next phase of accelerated growth."

 The company expects its top-line will grow at a faster speed in 2026, as it will scale up fleet size to over 3,000 and expand operational areas to deploy Robotaxis in over 20 cities globally.
-Among them, nearly half will be located in overseas markets.
+Among these cities, nearly half will be located in overseas markets.

 Dual-Engine Strategy to Drive Stronger Growth